krunal202/druid-io.github.io/druid-powered.md

 There are numerous companies of various sizes in production with Druid.
 This list is incomplete and we hope to add everyone's use cases in the near future.

+## Adacts

+Adacts is a mobile advertisement company, in our self serve demand side programmatic platform we are using druid for multi dimensional (17 dimensional) data which helps advertisers to analyze multi level reports.

 ## Airbnb

 Druid powers slice and dice analytics on both historical and realtime-time metrics.
 It significantly reduces latency of analytic queries and help people to get insights more interactively.